Minecraft-GBT/docs/en/update.md

 - Approved the traffic signs package application for 猫跃城建 (via QQ)
 - Approved the traffic signs package application for Meeeeeooooow City (via MTRBBS)
 - Added application channel: Discord

+### October 24, 2024

+- Approved the traffic signs package application for 峡东工艺 (via MTRBBS)

+### January 30, 2025

+- Removed the identification of the main package "4.0.0-"